Carlos González Ragel: Later life

 In 1955 González held his last exhibition at the Swan Hotel.
 He was soon admitted to the sanatorium of St. John of God in Ciempozuelos, where he spent the rest of his life.
 González continued to draw and paint.
 He created esqueletomaquias of Don Quixote, Goya, and Van Gogh.

 On November 28, 1969 González died.

 Legacy

 From December 2007 to March 2008 an exhibition entitled The Spanish Night was held at the Museo Nacional Reina Sofía Modern Art.
-Flamenco, avant-garde and popular culture 1865-1939.
+They were displayed in the Flamenco, avant-garde and popular culture 1865-1939.
 Twelve of his works were displayed.